-The Ops Team meetings are coordinated by the Cal OES FIRESCOPE Deputy Chief.
-The Deputy Chief is expected to coordinate a meeting place and hotel availability at a conveniently close facility.
+All SG meetings are coordinated by a member of the group.
+The member is expected to arrange a meeting place and hotel availability at a conveniently close facility.
 Typically, the meeting place is at a departmental facility of the member's home agency.

-Since travel cost caps restrict a number of the Ops Team members, arranging a block of hotel rooms at a negotiated "State Rate" is expected.
+Since a number of the SG members are restricted by travel cost caps, arranging a block of hotel rooms at a negotiated "State Rate" is expected.
 Individual reservations are the sole responsibility of each member.

 Another common restriction placed on travel by home agencies is advanced notice.
-It is expected that the accommodations will be finalized and posted to the FIRESCOPE web site at least 45 days in advance.
+It is expected that the SG member hosting the meeting will finalize accommodations and post a flyer to the FIRESCOPE web site through the TF Liaison.
+The meeting flyer should be posted at least 45 days in advance.
+The TF will designate their meeting dates and locations 6 months in advance and include the locations in the group's monthly meeting minutes.
+SG meetings should not conflict with the scheduled TF meeting dates.

-Each Ops Team member is responsible for arranging their own travel in accordance with their home agency's policies.
-As a part of the assignment to the Ops Team, the member's home agency has committed to fiscal support of the individual's FIRESCOPE travel requirements.
-Pay for the Ops Team member's time commitment is part of the home agency's financial support of the FIRESCOPE assignment.
+SG members are responsible for arranging their own travel in accordance with their home agency's policies.
+As a part of the assignment to the SG, the member's home agency has committed to fiscal support of the individual's FIRESCOPE travel requirements.
+Pay for the SG member's time commitment is part of the home agency's financial support of the FIRESCOPE assignment.
+FIRESCOPE does not provide reimbursement for hours worked or travel costs.